 James M. Schneider.
 Mr. Schneider has served as a director on our board since July 1994.
 He has been Chairman of Frontier Bancshares, Inc. since February 2007.
 Prior to that, Mr. Schneider had been Senior Vice President and Chief Financial Officer for Dell, Inc. from March 2000 to February 2007.
 Prior to that, he was Senior Vice President - Finance for Dell Computer Corporation from September 1998 to March 2000.
 From 2012 to the present Mr. Schneider has been an Operating Partner for Lead Edge Capital.
-His present term as a director on our board expires at the time of our 2016 annual meeting.
+His present term as a director on our board expires at the time of our 2019 annual meeting.

 Eric L. Zinterhofer.
 Mr. Zinterhofer has served as a director on our board since March 4, 2015.
 Mr. Zinterhofer is a Founding Partner of Searchlight Capital Partners.
 Prior to co-founding Searchlight, Mr. Zinterhofer was co-head of the media and telecommunications investment platform at Apollo Management, L.P.
 Mr. Zinterhofer has been an active cable investor over the last 15 years in companies such as Charter Communications, Liberty Cablevision Puerto Rico, Unity Media, Cablecom and Primacom.
 Mr. Zinterhofer is also an active investor in the fiber, wireless and satellite sectors, having invested in Integra Telecom, IPCS, Spectrasite and Dish TV India.
+In addition, Mr. Zinterhofer serves as a director for Charter Communications (Chairman), Hemisphere Media Group, and DISH TV India.
 His present term as a director on our board expires at the time of our 2018 annual meeting.